KatherineMichel/church-website-and-marketing-on-a-budget/mobile_app.md

 Though there is an "upper bound" to area population, as Balaji Srinivasan points out, "when cloud formations take physical shape, neither their scale nor duration has an upper bound."

-Moore's Law
-The Law of Accelerating Returns

 Mobile leap-frogging desktop

+Power Laws
+* Moore's Law
+* The Law of Accelerating Returns

-Missed opportunity
+Missed opportunities
+* Due to lack of knowledge/foresight
+* Pre-existing assumptions

+Novel
-Gamification
+* Gamification
-Bitcoin- small payments
+* Bitcoin- small payments
-Crowd-funding
+* Crowd-funding

 Pirate metrics

 See [The Bible App Case Study](the_bible_app_case_study.md) for the inspiration for this mobile app idea.